FrancescoSaverioZuppichini/Bachelor-Project/source/README.md

 You can find the Preference App for each Micro Service at the following url `<PROXY_BASE_URL>/<MICRO_SERVICE_KEY>/#/app/home/<USER_ID>`.

 #Technical Details
-##Dependencies
+###Dependencies
-You need to install swift 3, Vapor, node and npm.
+You need to install swift 3.1, Vapor 1, MySQL, Nodejs and npm.
-##Technologies overview
 ###Server
 Each Microservice Server is made with [Vapor 1](https://vapor.github.io/documentation/), be aware that Vapor 2 just came out (actually Yesterday 19 may 2017).
 ###Client